NethServer/ns8-core/docs/core/clone_module.md

 # Cloning a module

-A (source) module instance can be cloned (copied) by the `cluster/clone-module` action.
+A (source) module instance can be cloned by the `cluster/clone-module` action.
 This action creates a new module instance (destination) that is equivalent to the source one.

-For example to create a clone/copy of instance `dokuwiki1` on node 1, run
+For example to create a clone of instance `dokuwiki1` on node 1, run

     api-cli run clone-module --data '{"module":"dokuwiki1","replace":false,"node":1}'

+The `replace` boolean specifies if the source instance can is removed when `clone-module` completes with success.

+- With `"replace":false` the cloning action makes a copy of the source instance.
+The destination instance differs only for its MODULE_UUID.
+- With `"replace":true` the cloning action copies also the MODULE_UUID value in the destination instance.
+Finally it removes the source instance.

-The cluster **node** where the destination runs can be the same of the source instance or not; generally if the services provided by the instance do not require exclusive access to a particular system resource (i.e. bind a given TCP port number) there should be no limitation on running multiple instances of the same module on the same node.
-In the end, this kind of limitations must be managed by the module itself.
+The cluster `node` where the destination instance runs can be the same of the source instance.
+Generally there should be no limitation on running multiple module instances on the same node.
+In some cases the services provided by the instance might require exclusive access to a particular system resource, as binding a fixed TCP port number.
+In this case, avoid to bind the fixed port number in the action `create-module`, otherwise cloning becomes impossible.

-In a nutshell, `clone-module`:
+In a nutshell, `cluster/clone-module`:

 - Creates a new module instance for the destination using `cluster/add-module`
 - Starts two parallel subtasks:
   - `transfer-state` on the source instance
   - `clone-module` on the destination instance
+- The destination instance copies the MODULE_UUID of the source, if `replace` is true
-- When both subtasks are succesfully completed and if a full **replace** is required, the source instance is removed with `cluster/remove-module`
+- When both subtasks are succesfully completed and if `replace` is true, the source instance is removed with `cluster/remove-module`
-- The destination instance has the same MODULE_UUID if replace is required

-Modules can implement `transfer-state` and `clone-module` to correctly support module cloning.
+Modules can implement additional steps for the  `transfer-state` and `clone-module` to correctly support module cloning.
 The core provides a partial implementation of those actions that is explained in the following sections.

 ## Implementation of `transfer-state`